Low light, low contrast: why poor lighting hits some eyes harder

 Uncorrected refractive error.
 Especially astigmatism.
 A small uncorrected astigmatism can pass unnoticed at small pupil sizes and become symptomatic at larger ones.
 The blur an astigmatism produces is direction-dependent — vertical edges may look fine while horizontal edges go fuzzy, or the other way around — and the symptom is most obvious on low-contrast tasks in dim light.

 Early ocular disease.
 Glaucoma, early macular change, mild diabetic retinopathy, and early cataract all degrade low-light contrast before they degrade daytime acuity, for reasons that overlap with the mechanisms above.
-Joshi and Sivaprasad's 2023 review of the spatial CSF outlines how these condition-related changes layer on top of luminance-dependent shifts of the curve (Joshi & Sivaprasad, 2023).
-A normal-acuity person with an early disease process may be unremarkable in the clinic at full chart luminance and meaningfully impaired at home in a dim hallway.
+These condition-related changes layer on top of the luminance-dependent shift of the curve, so a normal-acuity person with an early disease process may be unremarkable in the clinic at full chart luminance and meaningfully impaired at home in a dim hallway.4

 What this means for how you experience low-light environments